HeidelTime/heideltime/doc/readme.txt

 # 6. What kind of temporal expressions can be found and normalized #
 ####################################################################
 HeidelTime distinguishes between four types of documents: news style, narrative style, colloquial style and scientific style documents.
+In addition, temponyms such as "John
+F. Kennedy's death" can be identified and normalized if "temponym" is set to true.
 This file here is a narrative document.
-This version of HeidelTime was released in 2015.
-To be more precise, and using a relative expression, it was released on September 17.
+This version of HeidelTime was released in 2016.
+To be more precise, and using a relative expression, it was released on Ocotber 4.
 HeidelTime was the best performing system of task A of the TempEval-2 challenge in 2010 and the system was presented at the TempEval Workshop at the ACL conference in Uppsala, Sweden on July 15, 2010 or July 16.
-In the meantime, it is September 2015 and HeidelTime is made publicly available and identifies these temporal expressions: January 22, 2001 or twice a week.
+In the meantime, it is October 2016 and HeidelTime is made publicly available and identifies these temporal expressions: January 22, 2001 or twice a week.

 ##########################################